-This flood risk assessment has been prepared in support of the planning application for a proposed demolition of existing garage and erection of a two-storey side extension and conversion into a separate dwelling.
+This flood risk assessment has been prepared in support of the planning application for a proposed 6m rear extension, floor plan redesign and all associated works at 163 Lansbury Drive.

-The proposal would involve the extension and conversion of the existing property.
-The property will become 2 separate units.
+The proposal would involve the extension of the existing property at the rear for a kitchen, dining and snug area.
+The property will remain as a single planning unit.
 The additional floor area will not affect the ground floor level.
 The above assumptions enable the scheme to be classified as a minor extension so allowing the FRSA009 documentation to be used as the basis for this flood risk assessment report.